thomassuedbroecker/cloud-native-starter/workshop-full-day/README.md

-# How to develop and run microservice on IBM Cloud?
+# How to develop and run microservices on IBM Cloud?

 This one day workshop has three major sections.

 * Build and deploy your first Java microservice to Kubernetes on IBM Cloud
-* Let’s get started with a cloud native microservice application on Kubernetes
+* Let’s get started with a cloud native microservice application on Kubernetes with Istio
-* Deploy a Java Microservices to OpenShift on IBM Cloud
+* Build and deploy a Java microservices to OpenShift

 ## 1. Build and deploy your first Java microservice to Kubernetes on IBM Cloud (60 - 90 min)